-Some categories defined by length a) require that reports be under or over a certain length (12 minutes or less in short form categories, over 12 minutes in long form categories) and b) allow multiple reports within those parameters up to the allowable maximum total running time for submission video (from 25-60 minutes depending on the category).
+Some categories defined by length a) require that reports be under or over a certain length (12 minutes or less in short form categories, over 12 minutes in long form categories) and b) allow multiple reports within those parameters up to the allowable maximum total running time for submission video (up to 60 minutes depending on the category).
 News categories in which this is the case are listed below.
 See the specific category definitions and requirements for more information.

-- 6. Outstanding Continuing News Coverage: Short Form - 7.
-Outstanding Continuing News Coverage: Long Form - 12.
-Outstanding Investigative News Coverage: Short Form - 13.
+- 5. Outstanding Continuing News Coverage: Short Form - 6.
+Outstanding Continuing News Coverage: Long Form - 11.
+Outstanding Investigative News Coverage: Short Form - 12.
 Outstanding Investigative News Coverage: Long Form